concordia-cash/CNCD/.github/ISSUE_TEMPLATE.md

 <!--- Remove this description and sections that do not apply -->

 This issue tracker is only for technical issues related to Concordia Cash.
-General Concordia questions and/or support requests and are best directed to the [Concordia Discord](https://discord.gg/W4vUeKQWaM).
+General Concordia questions and/or support requests and are best directed to the [Concordia Cash Discord](https://discord.gg/W4vUeKQWaM).

 ### Describe the issue